phylovi/bito/.github/pull_request_template.md

 * [ ] Comments are up to date, document intent, and there are no commented-out code blocks
 * [ ] Commenting and/or documentation is sufficient for others to be able to understand intent and implementation
 * [ ] Entities are named according to our conventions
+* [ ] Tests are present for new functionality, and these tests fail when perturbed
 * [ ] `const` used where appropriate
 * [ ] The code uses modern C++ conventions, including range-for, `auto`, and structured bindings
 * [ ] `make format` has been run